 The study had 50 observers looking at 49 patient photographs before and after facelifts, neck lifts and eyelid surgery.
 The participants had to guess the patients’ ages and rate their attractiveness.

 While the study is useful in some respects – that is, pointing out that cosmetic surgery, despite popular opinion, is not necessarily always designed to make people look younger and more attractive to their fellow man – it skips a critical component of cosmetic procedures: patient satisfaction.
 The study did not ask the patients in question if they were happy with their surgeries.

 If a part of your body or face has been bugging you your whole life, or even just for a while, changing it can bring a lot of very positive feelings.
 Improving self-acceptance is only ever a good thing, and if someone decides that altering their appearance in some way will achieve this, that is a very positive outcome.

-    Plastic surgery’s goal may not to make someone look more attractive or even younger; the goal may be to correct balance of features or repair damage.
-It may also be a tiny change, like correcting the line of a slightly bent nose with a nonsurgical rhinoplasty.
+Plastic surgery’s goal may not be to make someone look more attractive or even younger; the goal may be to correct the balance of features or repair damage.
+It may also be a tiny change, like correcting the line of a slightly bent nose with a non-surgical rhinoplasty.